Overview News of the LG

 And by using this type of instruction, you also will build a German vocabulary and increase your knowledge of German grammar.
 These skills re essential to expressing yourself in German.

-self studies
+self study

 The Teaching Concept of the Language Guesthouse: